Lesson 2: Find a Job Online

 Staying safe online

-Always remember to exercise your best judgement online, especially when looking for a job.
+Note: Always remember to exercise your best judgment online, especially when looking for a job.
 The Internet is a powerful resource for finding new opportunities, but not every job posting you'll find is genuine.
 Many of these fake postings are actually an attempt to steal money and sensitive information from job seekers.
 The following tips can help you guard your privacy and avoid potential scams during your job search.

 Protecting your identity and avoiding scams